 5. What goes around comes around.

-Finally, honesty is a rare quality these days, and should be rewarded.
-I was already astounded when someone actually bothered to take my wallet from the cab they found it in and contact me, personally ensuring my belongings were returned rather than leaving it up to the driver.
-But when I walked back to my car and opened my wallet to find that every single dollar was still there, I was pretty certain I was blessed to meet the most honest man in existence.
+Honesty is a rare quality these days and should be rewarded.
+I was already astounded when someone bothered to rescue my wallet from that cab and contact me, personally ensuring my belongings were returned rather than leaving it up to the driver.
+But when I opened my returned wallet to find that every single dollar was still there, I knew I was blessed to meet one of the few truly honest men in existence.

 If you ever find a lost wallet or money, return it to the owner.
 And if it’s you who is fortunate enough to have your missing money returned to you, be sure to generously compensate the person who finds it for their trouble and incredible integrity with a cash reward.
 Karma!

 Photo courtesy of roland